Mobilizing local and indigenous knowledge for climate change observations and solutions

 - Provide a regional overview of the state-of-the-art of local and indigenous knowledge of the environment in the Caribbean, including tools and methodologies for working with local and indigenous knowledge

-- Understand the key regional issues, experiences and good practices for promoting indigenous knowledge in climate change assessment and action
+- Understand the key regional issues, experiences and good practices for promoting local and indigenous knowledge in climate change assessment and action

 Call for submissions

-If you are interested in participating as a panel speaker in the event, you may submit your case study, research, narrative or testimony that relates to one of the four themes.
+If you are interested in participating as a panel speaker in the event, please submit a case study, research, narrative or testimony that relates to one of the four themes.
+Case studies should focus on the greater Caribbean region, including island states and dependent territories, and coastal regions bordering the Caribbean.

 Presenters may be asked to contribute to a publication.